unitedstates/congressional-record/README.md

 ## Usage

-`./parsecr.py`
+`./parsecr.py [YYYY-MM-DD]`

 ### Options
-- A positional argument for dates.
-This can be a single date, a list of dates or a range of dates.
-Records will be  Make sure dates are in YYYY-MM-DD format.
-Date ranges should be given as start date then end date YYYY-MM-DD:YYYY-MM-DD.
-For several specific days, write out the dates in the correct format with a space between each date.
-  The parser will look for a previous file to see if it has been downloaded, if not, it will download the file from fdsys.
+- A positional argument for dates, in `YYYY-MM-DD` format.
+This can be a single date, a list of dates, or a range of dates.
+Date ranges should be given as start date, then end date, e.g. `YYYY-MM-DD:YYYY-MM-DD`.
+For several specific days, put a space between each date.
+The parser will look for a previous file to see if it has been downloaded.
+If not, it will download the file from FDsys.
-- '-f', '--infile': Input a singe file to process.
-If `-id` is provided it will take precedence.
+- `-f`, `--infile`: Input a single file to process.
+If `-id` is provided, it will take precedence.
 Interactive mode is disabled when parsing a single file.
 - `-id`, `--indir`: Input directory to parse.
 Front matter and other procedural text will not be processed.
 - `-od`, `--outdir`: Output directory for parsed files.
-Defaults to __parsed in the input directory.
+Defaults to `__parsed` in the input directory.
 - `-l`, `--logdir`: Directory for logs to be written to.
-Defaults to __log in the input directory.
+Defaults to `__log` in the input directory.
-- '--interactive': Interactive mode: Step through files and choose which to parse.
+- `--interactive`: Interactive mode: Step through files and choose which to parse.

 ### Examples

-Use parsecr.py and a date in YYYY-MM-DD format or look for a date range with the beginning date directly followed by a slash and the end date YYYY-MM-DD:YYYY-MM-DD.

-The output shortened in the following example.
-In this example, he parsed xml records would appear in the folder named /congressional-record/source/2014/CREC-2014-01-27/__parsed/
+In this example, the parsed XML records would appear in a folder named `congressional-record/source/2014/CREC-2014-01-27/__parsed/`.
+The output is shortened:

 ```
 $ ./parsecr.py 2014-01-30